dmsherazi/Battery-Management-System/firmware/README.md

 The firmware is written for an STM32F103 ARM Cortex M3 microcontroller and uses specific hardware published here.

-The firmware uses libopencm3 for hardware drivers, FreeRTOS and ChaN FAT for managing the local storage filesystem.
+The firmware uses libopencm3 for hardware drivers, FreeRTOS for task management and ChaN FAT for managing the local storage filesystem.

 Several tasks are defined to manage: